UniMath/agda-unimath/CODINGSTYLE.md

 - We use US English spelling of words in names.

-- Important concepts can be capitalized.
+- When an entry is predominantly about objects of an important concept, the names of these concepts can be capitalized.
 Usually, these are categories like `Prop`, `Set`, `Semigroup`, `Monoid`, `Group`, `Preorder`, `Poset`, `Precategory`, `Category`, `Directed-Graph`, `Undirected-Graph`, and so on.